Laurel van der Wal: Early life and education

-Laurel van der Wal was born in San Francisco, the daughter of Lillian and Richard van der Wal, both from Spokane, Washington.
+Van der Wal was born in San Francisco, the daughter of Lillian and Richard van der Wal, both from Spokane, Washington.
 Her mother was a former teacher and an alumna of the University of Washington; her father was a businessman.
 She graduated from high school at age 15, and worked as a model, an art instructor, a deputy sheriff, a showgirl, a railroad switch tower operator, and a casino shill as a young woman.

 "I am impatient with people who do not make full use of all their capabilities," she explained in 1962.

 She admired pilots and hoped to earn a pilot license, but instead worked as an aircraft mechanic during World War II, at Hamilton Air Force Base.

-She decided to pursue further education in mechanical engineering at the University of California Berkeley, where she earned a bachelor of Science degree in 1949, with honors.
-Her graduate education was funded in part by a National Research Council fellowship to study aeronautics in Stockholm, Sweden.
+Van der Wal studied mechanical engineering at the University of California Berkeley, where she earned a Bachelor of Science degree in 1949, with honors.

+Her graduate education at the University of California, Berkeley, UCLA, and the Royal Institute of Technology in Stockholm, Sweden. to study aeronautics was funded in part by a National Research Council fellowship.
+As part of her fellowship, she attended the Eight International Congress of Theoretical and Applied Mechanics (Istanbul, Turkey) and the Third Congress of the International Astronautical Federation (Stuttgart, Germany).